Wytamma/GISAIDR/README.md

 ### Search by lineage

-Use `lineage` to search for entries based on geographic location.
+Use `lineage` to search for entries based on pango lineage designations.

 ```R
 df <- query(credentials = credentials, lineage = 'B.1.1.7')